Updated · Mar 28, 2023

 The best way to thwart such scams is to find out how to spot a phishing email.

 This article has shone a light on what to look for when you open an email.
 Pay attention to that — and you will be fine.

 Alright, so this was the extensive guide to finding out how to spot a phishing email.

-Here are a few things you should look for in a phishing email:
+What should I look for in a phishing email?